salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 The [`NamedNodeMap`](https://developer.mozilla.org/en-US/docs/Web/API/NamedNodeMap) interface represents a collection of `Attr` objects.
 Objects inside a `NamedNodeMap` are not in any particular order, unlike `NodeList`, although they may be accessed by an index as in an array.
 A `NamedNodeMap` object is live and will thus be auto-updated if changes are made to its contents internally or elsewhere.

-The `NamedNodeMap.prototype.setNamedItem()` method replaces or adds the `Attr` identified in the map by the given name.
+`NamedNodeMap.prototype.setNamedItem()` is a method that replaces or adds the `Attr` identified in the map by the given name.
 You can use it to set an attribute on an element, so Lightning Web Security must distort `NamedNodeMap.prototype.setNamedItem`.

 This code would bypass LWS distortions for named properties and `setAttribute\*` and set the `rel` attribute on a link if `setNamedItem` is not distorted.
 ```js